syafiqahazmee216427/Optimizing-Food-Security_Data-Mining-for-Food-Waste-Reduction/README.md

 - LocationType: Geographical classification of the outlet's location.

 This dataset is particularly relevant as it provides a comprehensive view of outlet and product characteristics, allowing for an in-depth analysis of food wastage patterns.

+Our Focus;
+In this study, we focused on predicting the type of food in order to estimate the potential content of food waste.
+The prediction of food types serves a crucial role in determining the composition of food waste, which can subsequently be utilized for fertilizer preparation.
+This approach offers a valuable solution to reduce waste and promote sustainable practices by recycling food waste into useful resources.
+By accurately predicting the food types, we can better understand waste patterns and optimize processes for creating fertilizers, thus contributing to environmental sustainability.